How do I get connected to natural gas?

 What does the future hold for gas?We support New Zealand moving towards being carbon-neutral and believe that gas energy is just getting started.

 There are some exciting transformational technologies being researched and developed here in New Zealand and globally.
 You may have heard about the potential for hydrogen, biogas and carbon capture and storage (CSS) in our energy mix.
 We are watching closely to see what part gas will play as we transition to a lower carbon future.

 In the meantime, we know that Kiwi homes and businesses will use natural gas well into the future.
 Natural gas still has an important role supporting New Zealand’s energy mix.

 Read more and see our vision a gas home in the future here.

 Check out the connection process, to know what choices you'll need to make as part of getting connected to natural gas.

-Submit your natural gas connection enquiry today.
-Our customer team will then ring you to ask you a few more questions to complete your application.
+Submit your natural gas connection application today.
+Our customer team will then ring you to confirm a few more details and progress your application.

 Want to know more?

 If you've had a good look around our website and still have questions let us know what you'd like more information about.